-- Fertilizer Year select 2001 or 2006 for choosing common data sets stored under \${FESTC_HOME}/epic/common_data/util/manageCreate accordingly. - Selected Crops select one or multiple crops (except BEANS).
+- Fertilizer Year select either 2001 or 2006 for choosing the correct common data sets stored under \${FESTC_HOME}/epic/common_data/util/manageCreate. - Selected Crops select one crop or multiple crops (except BEANS).

-After clicking the Run button and then "OK", a queue job to generate management files for each selected crop will be submitted.
-Users should check the queue log file under the "scenario name"/scripts directory based on the information in the Message Box (shown in Figure 13) to make sure that the job completed with no errors.
+After the user clicks the Run button and then "OK", a queue job to generate management files for each selected crop is submitted.
+After the job has finished, users should check the queue job and log file in the "scenario name"/scripts directory, based on the information provided in the Message Box (shown in Figure 13).